tysonseang/surfs_up/README.md

 ## Overview

 This project entails writing and executing Python code in Jupyter Notebook, using SQLAlchemy to connect to and query a SQLite database, plotting data in the form of histograms and bar plots using Matplotlib plotting library, and analyzing descriptive statistics that summarize the central tendency, dispersion, and shape of a dataset's distribution.
-SQLite is a widely used database engine, and SQLAlchemy is a tool designed to query SQLite databases.
+SQLite is a widely used, self-contained database engine, and SQLAlchemy is a tool designed to query SQLite databases.

 In this hypothetical scenario, I have pitched a new business idea for a surf & ice cream shop on the Hawaiian island of O‘ahu.
 After presenting my business plan, a potential investor expressed concerns about the potential impact of local weather on customer foot traffic and sales.
-In order to secure investor backing, I first needed to run some analytics on a weather dataset to analyze temperature and precipitation from a variety of local weather stations.
+In order to secure investor backing, I first needed to run some analytics on a weather dataset to analyze temperature and precipitation from a variety of local weather stations to assuage those concerns.

 ## Results
 Temperature at the proposed store location is close to perfect year-round.